bharatpatel1978/DS644-Section854-MapReduceProject/README.md

 # DS644-Section854-MapReduceProject
 final project for course ds644 - Introduction to big data

+## Installation and Setup Instructions: Ubuntu Server or any linux distro

 ## Prerequisites:
+Ensure that openssh is installed, pdsh is installed and java is installed.
+Follow the commands to install
 ```
 sudo apt-get install ssh
 sudo apt-get install pdsh